Baseball Safety Tips

 But “each year, more than 125,000 baseball and softball players under age 15 are injured badly enough to seek treatment in hospital emergency departments.”
 Many of these injuries could have been avoided by following a few simple safety rules.
 Following these rules will help keep your child safe while they play the great American pastime.Proper Equipment

 Make sure that all equipment is in good working condition.

 Helmets must meet National Operating Committee on Standards for Athletic Equipment (NOCSAE) specifications.
 They should also have facemasks.
 A 2011 study published in the journal Clinics in Sports Medicine noted that “in youth baseball, facemasks have been shown to reduce the incidence of oculofacial injury in a non-randomized prospective cohort study.
 Overall, faceguards are also associated with a reduced risk of facial injury.”
-Helmets must also be worn whenever players are outside the dugout.
+Helmets also prevent concussions.